Element-Research/rnn/README.md

 o[t] = σ(BN(W[x->o]x[t]) + BN(W[h->o]h[t−1]) + b[1->o])                      (5)
 h[t] = o[t]tanh(c[t])                                                        (6)
 ```
-thereby reducing [internal covariate shift](https://arXiv.org/1502.03167v3) between time steps.
-It is a textbook implementation of Cooijmans et. al.'s [Recurrent Batch Normalization](https://arxiv.org/1603.09025) paper.
-The batch normalizing transform is as defined:
+where the batch normalizing transform is:
 ```lua
   BN(h; gamma, beta) = beta + gamma *      x - E(x)
                                        ------------------
                                          sqrt(E(σ(x) + eps))
 ```
-where `x` is a vector of (pre)activations to be normalized, `gamma`, and `beta` are model parameters that determine the mean and standard deviation of the normalized activation. `eps` is a regularization hyperparameter to keep the division numerically stable.
+where `x` is a vector of (pre)activations to be normalized, `gamma`, and `beta` are model parameters that determine the mean and standard deviation of the normalized activation. `eps` is a regularization hyperparameter to keep the division numerically stable and `E(x)` and `E(σ(x))` are the estimates of the mean and variance in the mini-batch respectively.
 The authors recommend initializing `gamma` to a small value and found 0.1 to be the value that did not cause vanishing gradients. `beta`, the shift parameter, is `null` by default.

 Note that batch normalization <b>only works in `nngraph` mode</b> for now.
 To turn on batch normalization during training, do
 ```lua
   nn.FastLSTM.usenngraph = true
   nn.FastLSTM.bn = true